HPE-Legobricks/cal-eStore/README.md

 * Assist the larger team with definition of qualification criteria

-* Produce an HLD and impact assessment to feed into storyboards and Sprint scope planning during the Demand Funnel phase
+* Produce an HLD and impact assessment to feed into storyboards and sprint scope planning during the Demand Funnel phase

 * Define minimum criteria for entry to the product backlog